 - Go to your local DMV.

-- Fill out an application and pay the $40 fee.
+- Fill out an application and pay any applicable fees.

 - Pass the vision screening.